WoltLab/docs.woltlab.com/docs/migration_wsc-52_templates.md

----
-title: Migrating from WSC 5.2 - Templates and Languages
+# Migrating from WSC 5.2 - Templates and Languages
-sidebar: sidebar
-permalink: migration_wsc-52_templates.html
-folder: migration/wsc-52
----

 ## `{jslang}`